isaiahbjork/AutoPy/README.md

 - Write python code until error-free.
 - Auto-installs necessary packages during testing.
 - Use langchain and vector database to write more robust python code.
 (In-Progress)
+- Get package information from PyPi and Github to make sure code is written correctly.
+(In-Progress)

 ## Run AutoPy